 The concept of "first-generation" students was introduced into federal policy by the TRIO community in 1980, during passage of the Higher Education Amendments to the Higher Education Act of 1965.
 Yet, even today, campuses and communities are too often blind to the academic capabilities and gifts that lie dormant within so many first-generation students.
 TRIO educators continue to be called upon to highlight the return on investment our country receives from providing first-generation students with an opportunity to reach their full potential through college.

-In response, the Council for Opportunity in Education's Board, in partnership with the Center for First-generation Student Success of NASPA-Student Affairs Administrators in Higher Education and other higher education organizations, is asking college access and success professionals to join with TRIO's McNair Postbaccalaureate Achievement and Student Support Services programs across the country for the First Annual First-Generation College Celebration on November 8, 2017 — the 52nd Anniversary of the Higher Education Act of 1965.
+In response, the Council for Opportunity in Education's Board, in partnership with the Center for First-generation Student Success of NASPA-Student Affairs Administrators in Higher Education and other higher education organizations, is asking college access and success professionals to join with TRIO programs across the country for the Annual First-Generation College Celebration on November 8, 2017 — the Anniversary of the Higher Education Act of 1965.